 Still here?
 Great!
-Here are the jobs we need help with:
+Here are the jobs we always need help with when we're hosting:

-You'll be a magician in our big, dusty villa - an OCD cleaner who loves to use elbow grease on the floors and to reach into tricky places to make everything sparkle.
+You'll be a magician in our big, dusty villa - an OCD cleaner who loves to use elbow grease on the floors and to reach into tricky places that we physically cannot to make everything sparkle.
 You'll also be a passionate cook, excited to show us some of your national/favourite dishes, help with jam/pickle making and rustle up delicious veggie and non-veggie meals for us all several evenings each week.
-Additionally, you'll help with the daily recycling/composting and de-leafing the pool (when it's built!), plus sporadic laundry, any painting/decorating that needs a top-up and helping Juliet to clear out cupboards/drawers and generally organise the place.
-If you're arty, there may be some upcycling projects.
-If you can hand-stitch/repair clothes that have more holes in than they should, that's a bonus.
+Additionally, you'll help with the daily recycling/composting and de-leafing the pool, plus sporadic laundry, any painting/decorating that needs a top-up and helping Juliet to clear out cupboards/drawers and generally organise the place.
+If you're arty, there may be some upcycling/design projects.
 To avoid cabin fever, some of your time will be spent weeding, sweeping, raking, pruning, sowing/harvesting etc outside.